The meteoric rise of World Cup winner Fernandez

 Chelsea signed Fernandez on transfer deadline day for a record £107m (121m euros) after just half a season in Europe.

-The 21-year-old Argentine's rise has been nothing short of meteoric since returning to River 18 months ago from a loan spell at Defensa y Justicia.
+The 22-year-old Argentine's rise has been nothing short of meteoric since returning to River 18 months ago from a loan spell at Defensa y Justicia.

 - Visit our Chelsea page for all the latest Blues news, analysis and fan views